pytorch-ignite/code-generator/src/templates/template-common/README.md

 #::: if ((it.argparser == 'fire')) { :::#

-Note: We use Python-Fire as the default argument parser here.
+Note: We use Python-Fire with OmegaConfig(https://omegaconf.readthedocs.io/en/2.3_branch/) as the default argument parser here.
 For more information refer the [docs](https://github.com/google/python-fire/blob/master/docs/guide.md)

+#::: } else if ((it.argparser == 'hydra')) { :::#

+Note: We use Hydra with [OmegaConfig](https://omegaconf.readthedocs.io/en/2.3_branch/) as the default argument parser here.
+For more information refer the [docs](https://hydra.cc)

 #::: } :::#